between books and cigarettes || JJK

 You pull your hand away from her touch, your fingers curling into tight fists under the table.
 Your defensive snark dries up in your throat, replaced by a sudden, choking wave of panic.

-"Look at this," he whispers, leaning down to show you a small, terribly drawn caricature of his constitutional law professor he had sketched on a napkin while someone was giving an opening toast.
+"Look at this," he whispers, leaning down to show you a small, terribly drawn caricature of his constitutional law professor he had sketched on a napkin whilst someone was giving an opening toast.
 "If I fail my finals, I’m joining the fine arts department.
 What do you think?"

-"Harsh," he pouts, wrinkling his nose in that sweet way that completely contradicts his intimidating campus reputation.
+"Harsh," he pouts, wrinkling his nose in that sweet way which completely contradicts his intimidating campus reputation.
 He wraps his arms around your waist from behind, resting his chin on your shoulder, entirely unbothered by the hundreds of people around them.
 "But I'll do whatever you say.
 You’re the boss."

 "Jeon!"